 - Any Iditarod or Yukon Quest Veteran with three or more consecutive scratches or withdrawals must re-qualify to the same standards as a rookie before entry will be accepted.
 This shall include completion of required finish standards in approved qualifier races within the past three years and a new musher reference.
-The musher may only use one Iditarod or Yukon Quest attempt counting as a qualifier race" - he/she is 18 years of age as of the starting date of the Race; - he/she has completed a prior Iditarod Race; or - he/she has completed the Yukon Quest International Sled Dog Race prior to signing up for the Iditarod Race, or; - he/she has completed two (2) 300-mile qualifiers and another approved qualifier for a total of 750 miles to be qualified.
-The completion requirements are that a musher must finish either within the top 75% of the field or in an elapsed time of no more than twice the time of the winner; and - he/she during such approved qualifying races demonstrated the necessary physical and mental aptitude and preparedness, as well as the necessary wilderness and mushing skills. - If a rookie musher completed the Iditarod as far as the Yukon River within the top 75% of the field or in an elapsed time of no more than twice the elapsed time of the lead musher at the time, he/she will be considered to have completed a 300-mile qualifier. - Only mushers starting the Iditarod for the first time are eligible for the Rookie of the Year award. - Mushers must exemplify the spirit and principles of the Iditarod Trail Committee as set forth in the rules, policies, bylaws and mission statement.
+The musher may only use one Iditarod or Yukon Quest attempt counting as a qualifier race" - he/she is 18 years of age as of the starting date of the Race; - he/she has completed a prior Iditarod Race; or - he/she has completed the Yukon Quest International Sled Dog Race prior to signing up for the Iditarod Race, or; - he/she has completed two (2) qualifiers with the intent of running another approved qualifier for a total of 750 miles completed by food drop.
+If the total required miles is not completed by the food drop date, the entry fee will not be refunded. - Total qualifiers completed must include at least two (2) 300-mile races. - The completion requirements are that a musher must finish either within the top 75% of the field or in an elapsed time of no more than twice the time of the winner; and - he/she during such approved qualifying races demonstrated the necessary physical and mental aptitude and preparedness, as well as the necessary wilderness and mushing skills. - If a rookie musher completed the Iditarod as far as the Yukon River within the top 75% of the field or in an elapsed time of no more than twice the elapsed time of the lead musher at the time, he/she will be considered to have completed a 300-mile qualifier. - Only mushers starting the Iditarod for the first time are eligible for the Rookie of the Year award. - Mushers must exemplify the spirit and principles of the Iditarod Trail Committee as set forth in the rules, policies, bylaws and missionstatement.